 The little yellow car from the British children’s TV series is about the adventures of a self-driven motor.
 Although, of course there is much more to see.

-The Model Village Bourton On The Water is a 1/9th scale of the Cotswold village, built in traditional Cotswold stone.
+The Model Village Bourton On The Water is a fascinating, 1/9th scale of the Cotswold village.

 Whereas the real Bourton will take you a couple of hours to walk around, this miniature version will only take around 20 minutes.